0xnoxturnee/StakingContract/README.md

 # Specifications;
 i. a threshold amount of 100 ETH is set

 ii.
-24hrs is also set as deadline
+12 hrs is also set as deadline

 iii. the contract receives ETH as deposits